EnviroDIY/TinyGSM/README.md

 While very useful when initially connecting to a module and doing tests, these should **NOT** be used in any sort of production code.
 Once you've established communication with the module, set the baud rate using the `setBaud(#)` function and stick with that rate.

+Some caveats with baud rates:

+- If you are using a slow baud rate to communicate with your module, you may need to define `-D TINY_GSM_YIELD_MS=1` to prevent command responses from being spliced apart.
+- If you are using a slow baud rate to communicate with your module, you may end up with data loss when buffers fill faster than they can be emptied.
+- If you are using a very fast baud rate to communicate with your module, you may need to turn off AT debugging (using StreamDebugger or `DUMP_AT_COMMANDS`) to prevent data loss

 ### Broken initial configuration

 Sometimes (especially if you played with AT commands), your module configuration may become invalid.